deeppavlov/chatsky/docs/source/user_guides/context_guide.rst

 Since context instances contain all the information, relevant for a particular user, there needs to be a way to persistently store that information and to make it accessible in different user sessions.
-This functionality is implemented by the ``context storages`` module that provides the uniform ``DBContextStorage`` interface as well as child classes thereof, that integrate various database types (see the
+This functionality is implemented by the ``context storages`` module that provides the uniform ``DBContextStorage`` interface as well as child classes thereof that integrate various database types (see the
 `api reference <../apiref/dff.context_storages.database.html#dff.context_storages.database.DBContextStorage>`_).

-The supported storage options and are as follows:
+The supported storage options are as follows:

 * `JSON <https://www.json.org/json-en.html>`_
 * `pickle <https://docs.python.org/3/library/pickle.html>`_